Cepheid variable: History

-In 1929, Hubble and Milton L. Humason formulated what is now known as Hubble's Law by combining Cepheid distances to several galaxies with Vesto Slipher's measurements of the speed at which those galaxies recede from us.
+In 1929, Hubble and Milton L. Humason formulated what is now known as Hubble's law by combining Cepheid distances to several galaxies with Vesto Slipher's measurements of the speed at which those galaxies recede from us.
 They discovered that the Universe is expanding, confirming the theories of Georges Lemaître.

 In the mid 20th century, significant problems with the astronomical distance scale were resolved by dividing the Cepheids into different classes with very different properties.
 In the 1940s, Walter Baade recognized two separate populations of Cepheids (classical and type II).
 Classical Cepheids are younger and more massive population I stars, whereas type II Cepheids are older, fainter Population II stars.
 Classical Cepheids and type II Cepheids follow different period-luminosity relationships.
 The luminosity of type II Cepheids is, on average, less than classical Cepheids by about 1.5 magnitudes (but still brighter than RR Lyrae stars).
 Baade's seminal discovery led to a twofold increase in the distance to M31, and the extragalactic distance scale.
 RR Lyrae stars, then known as Cluster Variables, were recognized fairly early as being a separate class of variable, due in part to their short periods.

-The mechanics of the pulsation as a heat-engine was proposed in 1917 by Arthur Stanley Eddington (who wrote at length on the dynamics of Cepheids), but it was not until 1953 that S. A. Zhevakin identified ionized helium as a likely valve for the engine.
+The mechanics of stellar pulsation as a heat-engine was proposed in 1917 by Arthur Stanley Eddington (who wrote at length on the dynamics of Cepheids), but it was not until 1953 that S. A. Zhevakin identified ionized helium as a likely valve for the engine.